 What is a Growth Stock?

 The ultimate objective of growth investing is to sell the stock at a higher price.
-Growth investors seek the next Amazon (AMZN) or Tesla (TSLA), a company with a high share price.
+Growth investors seek the next Amazon (AMZN), Microsoft (MSFT), or Tesla (TSLA), a company with a high share price.

-Tesla is a classic growth stock because it has a high share price and a history of not making money.
-Investors paid $567.60 for Tesla shares on December 31, 2019.
-Yet Tesla reported an annual net loss of -$775 million for 2019.
+Tesla is a classic growth stock with a high share price, valuation, and a history of not making money.

 You want to be a successful stock investor but don’t know where to start.